 How do I get a rookie place?

 In order to be accepted as a Rookie Rider you’ll need to fill in the appropriate section on the application form and explain why you feel you’d benefit from an early start.
-There will only be 20 early starts so we cannot guarantee that you’ll be accepted and, as we’ve not offered this before, we’re not sure how popular the option will be.
+There will only be 30 early starts so we cannot guarantee that you’ll be accepted.

 Finally, you don’t have to be a complete beginner to choose the Rookie Rider start option.
 You might have had a go at something like this before and not completed because you ran out of time, so feel like you need a bit more to get the job done.

 PLEASE NOTE: Rookie Rider starts are only available for solo riders.

 If you’re still not sure if this option is for you, or have any questions about it, you can email us at firstname.lastname@example.org.